 Words are my primary medium.
 Encouragement is my primary motive.
 Together, they drive my passion for writing, learning, and other creative endeavors…Barbara Farland

 I believe stories make us and stories make us known.
 In turn, I pay attention.
 I’m keen to details.
 Then I craft what I observe and research into stories and other works that tug on the heart strings, motivate action, and/or celebrate beauty, diversity, and divinity.

 I also identify as an artist.
 I love to celebrate and to experiment with color, texture, and symbolism, be it in my writing or the myriad other pastimes and interests that occupy my days.
-I often express my creativity through crocheting, textiles, graphic design, and collage.
+I often express my creativity through crocheting, fiber arts, graphic design, and collage.